free5gc/free5gc.github.io/docs/guide/5-install-ueransim.md

 git checkout 3a96298
 # if using free5GC v3.4.0 or above
 git checkout e4c492d
+# if using free5GC v3.4.x and to get EAP-AKA-PRIME fix
+git checkout 85a0fbf
 ```

 Update and upgrade UERANSIM VM first: